Clinical Years Timeline and Overview

 March/April: Sign up for Away Electives

 April: Info Session on The Match (ERAS and NRMP)

 May-June: Meeting Specialty Advisors; Construct CV and Personal Statement; Request Letters of Recommendation; Apply to Early Matches (Ophthalmology; Urology; Military)

 June: Meetings with MSPE Writers

 Sept: ERAS opens to programs 9/15; Complete Applications; Register for NRMP (The Match!)

-Sep-Nov: Take Step 2 CK and CS (Note: some students may choose to take CK sooner to strengthen their application; all students must take CK by December 1)
+Sep-Nov: Take Step 2 CK and CS (Note: All students must take December 1)